 This program is flexible and your child can work at their own pace to achieve badges - they can do activities for an hour each day or longer, complete a badge within one week or spread it out over multiple weeks.
 They can even continue their EcoQuest after the summer program concludes!

-For added support, we are offering themed guidance and activities that align with a specific badge each week through the program.
+For added support, we are offering themed guidance and activities that align with the first two badges (Naturalist and Field Tech) during the virtual Zoom meetings in early July.
 Although screen time is not absolutely required to complete the EcoChallenges, we do recommend at least minimal participation in our online enrichment opportunities—like being part of an EcoQuest Crew—because they allow participants to connect with Cary Educators and fellow EcoExplorers.

-For those interested in being part of an EcoQuest Crew, there will be virtual get-togethers each week of no more than 45 minutes for EcoExplorers in each of three age bands - entering grades 2-3, 4-5, 6-7.
+For those interested in being part of an EcoQuest Crew, there will be virtual get-togethers each week of no more than 45 minutes for EcoExplorers in each of two age bands - entering grades 2-3 and 4-5.
+Additionally, there will be a bilingual Spanish-English Zoom session option.
 These sessions will invite EcoExplorers to share their discoveries, get to know each other and the educators, and receive encouragement and guidance on their path to completing the EcoQuest.

-The online get-togethers are on a drop-in basis each week, though full participation is encouraged.
 At registration, please indicate if you would like your child to participate.
-We would like the EcoQuest Crews to be consistent groups where children become familiar and comfortable with each other and with the leaders through the six weeks.
+We would like the EcoQuest Crews to be consistent groups where children become familiar and comfortable with each other and with the leaders during these two weeks.

-The EcoQuest Program will be led by Ashley Alred, Amelia Goldstein and Shelly Forster, with the assistance of high school Eco-Leaders from prior Cary EcoDiscovery Camps.
+The EcoQuest Program will be led by Ashley Alred with the assistance of high school Eco-Leaders from the 2020 EcoQuest program.